Are clothing costs gouging your budget? You can probably do a lot better.

 1. Sell what you don’t wear

-When the shop sells your clothing, they’ll cut you a check for a portion of the profits.
+When the shop sells your clothing, it will cut you a check for a portion of the profits.
 You won’t get the full amount, but you won’t have to do much work either.

 2. Shop thrift stores

 Just make sure you’re shopping at a true thrift store and not a vintage clothing store.
 The difference: Vintage clothing stores sell trendier older pieces at a markup.
 Thrift stores sell older and newer clothes at a discount.

-4. Check the tag before you buy
+6. Check the tag before you buy

 Read the label before you buy.
 If you buy a dry-clean-only silk skirt, you’ll keep paying for it every time you pull up to the cleaners.
 Stick to machine-washables and save.